psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 #### &nbsp;

 Vienna has 23 districts in total and each Bezirk (districts) of the city has their own life-style.
 Choosing your district can often define your lifestyle in the city.
-It is easy to &nbsp;recognize the district by its zip code.
+It is easy to recognize the district by its zip code.
 It always start with a 1 for Vienna, followed by the two digits for the district and finally a number for a mailing sub-division (usually zero).

 1010 = 1st district